Henlopen Conference: Football history

 Since 1969, teams in the Henlopen Conference have won a total of 25 state football championships.
 The south leads the north in championships 16 to 9.
 Caesar Rodney leads the northern division with three Division I Championships and Delmar leads the southern division with six Division II Championships.
 Woodbridge High School was the last team to win a state championship in 2016.

 Only three times has the conference swept the Division I and Division II championship.
 In 1988, Dover from the North and Indian River from the South were the first to do it.
-In 2008, Caesar Rodney from the North and Milford from the south accomplished the feat.
+In 2008, Caesar Rodney (North) and Milford (South) accomplished the feat.
 In the 2008 championship games, both Caesar Rodney and Milford defeated Sussex Central and Laurel to win their respective championships, marking the only time the final four teams in the state tournament were from the Henlopen Conference.
 In the latest occasion, Woodbridge won the Division II championship and Smyrna won the Division I championship in 2016.

 Seaford High School is the only school in the conference to win both a Division I and II Championship.